manoa-srch/manoa-srch.github.io/index.md

 **Collaborative Curriculum Design**

-Allow for the ability to share information between instructors, allowing for one to implement course alignments and mappings already integrated with the SRCH (acting like a similar functionality of sharing a repository structure in GitHub).
+Allows for the ability to share information between instructors, allowing for one to implement course alignments and mappings already integrated with the SRCH (acting like a similar functionality of sharing a repository structure in GitHub).

 ## Conclusion